 When you lived in Well Hall your chosen railway station was always going to be Well Hall which today might be described as an Interchange, given that along with the trains there were heaps of buses which terminated next door.

-But it may have been to visit our Jill who lived and still lives off Middle Park Road and it is her pictures that made me reflect on the railway station with three names.
+But today it is Mottingham which has caught my attention.
+It is a destination I have only visited once but can’t remember why.
+But it may have been to visit our Jill who lived and still lives off Middle Park Avenue and it is her pictures that made me reflect on the railway station with three names.

-According to my Wikipedia “the station was first opened by the South Eastern Railway on 1 September 1866 as Eltham for Mottingham.
+According to my Wikipedia, “the station was first opened by the South Eastern Railway on 1 September 1866 as Eltham for Mottingham.

 In 1892 it was renamed Eltham & Mottingham.